MorphDiv/TeDDi_sample/Reports/ttr/get_word_ttr.md

 |        121 | Vietnamese           | professional | Latn            |
 |        121 | Vietnamese           | professional | Hani            |

-Because the 100LC corpus design does not distinguish between writing systems *within* the same genre in these limited cases, we cannot use a more straightforward approach to calculate the word type-token ratios for each corpus, i.e.:
+Because the TeDDi corpus design does not distinguish between writing systems *within* the same genre in these limited cases, we cannot use a more straightforward approach to calculate the word type-token ratios for each corpus, i.e.: